 For heavier users (like me) that need more processing power (for video, audio, web design, and development) a MacBook Pro is a better option, albeit a more expensive one.
 The Pro is heavier and bulkier than the Air.
 But it comes with a better screen (good for keeping eye strain to a minimum) and a lot more power.
-MacBook Pros also come in 15’’ screen models.
+MacBook Pro models also come with 15’’ screens.
 If you need more screen real estate, this is a great option.

 Save Your Eyes